costrice/vminer/README.md

 <p align="center">
   <img src="docs/static/images/teaser.png" width="80%" align="center">

-⚠️ 2024/08/06: Current code has some problem that will cause the training to fail due to `RuntimeError: CUDA error: invalid configuration argument` when running on Linux.
+⚠️ 2024/08/06: Current code has some problem that will cause the training to fail after thousands of iterations due to `RuntimeError: CUDA error: invalid configuration argument` when running on Linux (including the Docker image).
-We are working on fixing this issue.
-If you have any idea, please let us know.
+We are working on fixing this issue and will release a fixed version soon.

 ## Setup